HIGHLIGHTS

 Battery and OS

 Both the Pulse and Nova pack a 5,000mAh battery, which is very standard.
 The 10W charging, however, is absolutely ancient.
-It is passable for Ai+ Pulse, whose competition rarely offers fast charging.
-But for Nova, it is a major disadvantage, as all its competition offer 15+ watts of charging.
+It is passable for Ai+ Pulse, but for Nova, it is a major disadvantage, as all its competition offer 15+ watts of charging.

 On the software side, the phones ship with the privacy-focused NxtQuantum OS, based on Android 15 and powered by nxtQ.
-According to Ai+, the OS comes with locally trained AI engines and promises zero bloatware or unnecessary tracking.
+However, no future updates are promised.

 Ai+ Pulse and Nova 5G Price in Nepal and Availability